wangfowen/owenwangdotcom/blog/_posts/2019-08-26-engagement.md

 __10pm__

 Owen meets up with Jamie in Vienna!
-He explains the plan he’s come up with for the coming few days to Jamie:
+He explains the setup plan to Jamie:

-Ivy always wants to stop by fruit tea stalls when she sees them, so we will set one up along their drive up the coast.
+> Ivy always wants to stop by fruit tea stalls when she sees them, so we will set one up along their drive up the coast.
 The girls will stop by it and it'll be unmanned, so they’ll read the menu while they wait.
 The menu will contain drinks based on our story, with each item getting progressively more suspect.
-While they’re reading, Owen will come out of hiding to propose.
+While they’re reading, I'll come out of hiding to propose.

-Logistics-wise, we either ask someone to borrow their stall or we try and build one ourselves.
-The location, the time, how we’ll communicate with the girls, the speech Owen will give, the menu items, and how the interaction will go down are all TBD.
+> Logistics-wise, we either ask someone to borrow their stall or we try and build one ourselves.
+The location, the time, how we’ll communicate with the girls, the speech I'll give, the menu items, and how the interaction will go down are all still TBD.

 Jamie’s response: “That’s not a plan… that’s just an idea!”

 __August 17__